pytest-dev/pytest-variables/README.rst

 TOML
 ~~~~~~~~~~

-`TOML`_ TOML aims to be a minimal configuration file format that's easy to read due to obvious semantics.
+TOML_ aims to be a minimal configuration file format that's easy to read due to obvious semantics.
 TOML is designed to map unambiguously to a hash table.
 To install TOML support:

 .. code-block:: bash

   $ pip install pytest-variables[toml]

+To learn more about TOML, see the `github repository <https://github.com/toml-lang/toml>`_

 Contributing
 ------------